Carnival Against Capital

-The Carnival Against Capital took place on Friday 18 June 1999.
-It was an international day of protest (also known as J18) timed to coincide with the 25th G8 summit in Cologne, Germany.
+The Carnival Against Capital (also known as J18) was an international day of protest on Friday, 18 June 1999, timed to coincide with the 25th G8 summit in Cologne, Germany.
 The carnival was inspired by the 1980s Stop the City protests, Peoples' Global Action and the Global Street Party, which happened at the same time as the 1998 24th G8 Summit in Birmingham.
 The rallying slogan was Our Resistance is as Transnational as Capital.

 In London, a spoof newspaper was produced, alongside other publicity.
-The day itself featured a Critical Mass and an action by the Campaign Against Arms Trade, before a large march converged in different streams upon the London International Financial Futures Exchange for a street party.
+The day itself featured a Critical Mass and an action by the Campaign Against Arms Trade, before a large march converged in different streams upon the London International Financial Futures and Options Exchange for a street party.
 Globally there were protests in over 40 cities, including Barcelona, Montevideo, Port Harcourt and San Francisco.
 Using then new technology, the protests were reported on the internet by independent media activists from London and Sydney, in a step towards the Indymedia network.